NCAA AND NAIA SOFTBALL SCHOLARSHIPS

 Each NCAA DI program can offer up to 12 scholarships per team, while DII programs have up to 7.2, NAIA programs have 10 scholarships and fully funded NJCAA Softball teams have 24 scholarships per team.

 Use our COLLEGE SEARCH TOOL to find the best softball colleges… Make up your own list of softball colleges that fit your academic and athletic profile.
-A list of DI softball colleges can also be found here.
-Scroll down to the bottom of this page for the links that will take you to the search tool.
-In just a few minutes you will have your list of softball colleges that exactly match your needs.
+A list of NCAA softball colleges can also be found here.
+Division I Colleges.
+Division II Colleges.
+Division III Colleges.

 Not all softball scholarships are full rides and the majority of programs split up their scholarships in order to give money to as many good players as possible.